A. B. ("Bert") Howard (1927 -2022)

 Returning to civilian life, Bert reached executive level in major companies before starting his first construction business.
 Highly respected by associates for his knowledge and attention to detail, he became a leading valuer and construction consultant.
 In 1973, Bert bought a small property in the Southern Highlands of New South Wales and retired there in 1980.

-Bert is a fifth generation Australian, as was Beryl, his wife.
-(Beryl died in 2017.)
-Beryl was a descendant of the pioneer pastoralist, George Hall. who arrived in the New South Wales colony on the transport ship, Coromandel, in 1802.
+Bert and his wife Beryl were both fifth generation Australians.
+Beryl, who died in 2017, was a descendant of the pioneer pastoralist, George Hall who arrived in the New South Wales colony on the transport ship, Coromandel, in 1802.
 Bert’s immigrant ancestor arrived on the same ship in 1804.
 Having a particular interest in the Coromandel, he, and friends, obtained copies of the original plans and built a scale model.

 Bert contributed two chapters to Over-Halling the Colony, one on the Halls Heeler and the other on the Coromandel.